Updated April 2016

 Has a shop ever tried to fob you off when buying or returning an item?
-These free wallet-sized consumer rights mini-guides are designed so you can print it out and instantly refer to your legal rights.
+This is a free wallet-sized consumer rights mini-guide, designed so you can print it out and instantly refer to your legal rights.

-Just keep it with you and you'll be armed with the correct law and rules, and can even show it to the retailer to prove you're in the right.
+Just keep it with you and you'll be armed with the correct laws and rules.
+You can even show it to the retailer to prove you're in the right.

-Step 2: Cut it out and fold to wallet size
+Cut it out and fold to credit card size

 More detailed guidance...

-This pull-out guide aim to give you the crucial facts, condensed.
-Below are more details, including the relevant time periods and how to enact your rights.
+The pull-out guide gives you the simple, crucial facts you need to know.
+Below are more details, including relevant time periods and how to take action to enforce your rights.

 It's important to know your basic statutory shopping rights.
-So to help remember them, just think of the SAD FART technique, as by law goods are faulty if they're not of...
+So to help remember them, just think of the SAD FART technique.
+By law, goods are faulty if they're not of...

-And this is true even if you buy items during a sale, or with discount vouchers.
+This is true even if you buy items during a sale or with discount vouchers.

 If you're wondering what a 'reasonable length of time' is, an example should help.
 It's probably not reasonable for a £2,000 plasma TV to break after nine months, but is for a 50p torch.

-Sadly many shop staff don't know these rules so the real issue is how you enforce them.
-Follow the three P-plan: be patient, polite and persistent.
+Sadly many shop staff don't know these rules, so the real issue is how you enforce them.
+Follow the three Ps plan: be patient, polite and persistent.